Brian-Gaffney/YouTube-video-length-Chrome-extension/README.md

 *Todo*

-	Videos with an offset
-		Calculate the time from offset to the end of video

 	Better detection of when and how to attach the duration Attach differently if the link only contains an image Attach like youtube.com, small white text in the bottom right